16 June 2024

 The next day Krumm thanks Einar and Kiren for his liberation, telling them that they will “always have a friend in Thraz,” and departs.
 The Blue Elf herbalist Aethelia is saddened to learn of Blarth’s death and (like Wakkim) encourages the duo to go to Misty Vale to inform his family and return the harp.
 Einar asks Aethelia if she knows anything about Queen Blàithnaid.
 In addition to confirming the information that the two had gained from the Company of the Morning Star a few days earlier, she tells them that after creating the Lake of Mists by opening a gate to Faerie – and thereby destroying much of the assembled armies of both her foes and allies – the Queen created the Young Treelands to the north of her former realm (thereby creating a new barrier against Tantûrak).

 Kiren asks Aethelia if she knows anything about the ancient Court of Urdor.
 The Blue Elf shares what information she has: the Court served the Night Elf Queen Everekka during the Era of the Elves.
 This, however, is not new information for the party.
-Neriss, however, mentions that many of her people – along with numerous gnomes, merrows, and other Fey folk – fled to the distant island of Awallon to avoid the war amongst the elves over 3700 years ago.
+Neriss, though, mentions that many of her people – along with numerous gnomes, merrows, and other Fey folk – fled to the distant island of Awallon to avoid the war amongst the elves over 3700 years ago.

 [Neriss the Pixie]